COP15: Countries debate new biodiversity plan | DW | 11.10.2021

 One target up for debate is the "30 by 30" plan to give 30% of lands and oceans protected status — a measure supported by a broad coalition of nations.

-Another goal is to stop creating plastic waste and reduce harmful pesticide use.
+Another goal is to stop producing plastic waste and reduce the use of harmful pesticides.

-The pact is expected to be finalized during the second round held in-person in April-May 2022.
+The pact is expected to be finalized during a second round, to be held in-person in April and May 2022.

 There are currently 195 countries and the European Union that are party to the CBD.
-The United States has not ratified the convention.
+The United States, however, has not yet ratified the convention.

-The parties are debating a post-2020 framework a year late, due to delays amid the global coronavirus pandemic.
+Due to delays amid the global coronavirus pandemic, the parties are debating a post-2020 framework a year late.

-Director of Global Policy and Advocacy at WWF International Lin Li told DW that the current draft biodiversity agreement was "low in ambition" and "weak in several key areas, including on finance and on the drivers of biodiversity loss."
+Lin Li, the director of global policy and advocacy at WWF International, told DW that the current draft biodiversity agreement was "low in ambition" and "weak in several key areas, including on finance and on the drivers of biodiversity loss."

-Lin said that "The Kunming Declaration, due to be adopted at the meeting, is a critical opportunity" for leaders to send a sign that they are committed to "securing a transformational outcome."
+"The Kunming Declaration, due to be adopted at the meeting, is a critical opportunity" for leaders to send a sign that they are committed to "securing a transformational outcome," said Lin.

 She told DW that the new draft must "include a clear and measurable global goal for nature."
-While the WWF supported the 30% land and oceans plan, she highlighted that "the lack of a milestone to halve the footprint of production and consumption by 2030 is very concerning."
+While WWF supports the 30% land and oceans plan, she highlighted how "the lack of a milestone to halve the footprint of production and consumption by 2030 is very concerning."

-While China has faced criticism for putting economic development before environmental cost, Lin told DW that the summit was "a critical opportunity for China," as it takes on the CBD COP presidency.
-She said that the expectation from many countries for China to step into this role is very high but that the country "can and should play a key role in global governance processes linking action on climate and nature."
+While China has faced criticism for putting economic development before environmental costs, Lin told DW that the summit was "a critical opportunity for China" as it takes on the CBD presidency for the conference of parties.
+She said the expectation from many countries for China to step into this role is very high, as the country "can and should play a key role in global governance processes linking action on climate and nature."

-International environment network Friends of the Earth has called for the framework to incorporate a rights-based approach in a statement released online.
+In a statement released online, international environment network Friends of the Earth has called for the framework to incorporate a rights-based approach.

-They also want "full and equal participation" for indigenous peoples and local communities, global equity and financing.
+It also seeks "full and equal participation" for Indigenous peoples and local communities, global equity and financing.

 Germany's Friends of the Earth association, known as BUND, on Monday called for Germany's next government to take the preservation of biodiversity seriously and make species preservation a key point in its coalition agreement.

-Germany's Green Party saw its best-ever election victory in the country's general elections in September 2021, putting it in a so-called kingmaker position amid congoing coalition talks.
+Germany's Green Party saw its best-ever performance in the country's general election in September, putting it in a so-called kingmaker position amid ongoing coalition talks.

-Some climate commentators are hopeful that this strong position means the party can push for climate change issues on Germany's political agenda like never before.
+Some climate experts are hopeful that this strong position means the party can make a rejuvenated push for climate change issues on Germany's political agenda.

-According to a 2019 UN report, around one million animal and plant species are threatened with extinction amid human encroachment on habitats, over-exploitation, pollution, the spread of invasive species, and climate change.
+According to a 2019 UN report, around 1 million animal and plant species are threatened with extinction amid human encroachment on habitats, over-exploitation, pollution, the spread of invasive species and climate change.

 An analysis by insurance firm Swedish Re in 2020 found that a fifth of the world's countries are at risk of ecosystem collapse due to the destruction of wildlife and their habitats.

-The conference comes ahead of the COP26 climate summit set to begin next month in Glasgow, in the north of the UK.
+The conference comes ahead of the COP26 climate summit set to begin next month in Glasgow, Scotland.

 kmm/aw (Reuters, AFP)